lmoresco/OpenModelica/README.Cygwin.or.Linux.txt

 ==========
-To be able to use OMShell you must set the OPENMODELICAHOME environment variable to point to the root directory of OpenModelica e.g
+To be able to use OMShell you must set the OPENMODELICAHOME environment variable to point to the root directory of OpenModelica, e.g,
-> export OPENMODELICAHOME=path/to/trunk/build
+    $ export OPENMODELICAHOME=path/to/trunk/build
 Also, you have to set the OPENMODELICALIBRARY environment variable:
-> export OPENMODELICALIBRARY=path/to/trunk/build/ModelicaLibrary
+    $ export OPENMODELICALIBRARY=path/to/trunk/build/ModelicaLibrary

 For debugging purposes it can be useful to start OMShell and omc in two different termnials.
 For this use: